SBH Health System (St. Barnabas Hospital) is ranked as the #1 hospital for quality in primary care.

 “Accomplishments of this magnitude are unattainable without a strong, committed and accountable team,” said Dr. Raj Gurunathan, Director, Division of General Internal Medicine, Department of Medicine at SBH.
 “SBH has been successful in assembling a winning interdisciplinary team of physicians, nurses, patient care navigators, managers and front line staff, who have developed and implemented sustainable workflows and processes to support compliance with the measures.”

-Added Irene Borgen, Vice President, Ambulatory Care Innovation and Transformation, “Through numerous efforts aimed at patient outreach and engagement; improvements in decision support for clinical providers through use of the Electronic Medical Records (EMR); and the leveraging of information technology resources, many in the SBH community have contributed to this incredible achievement and in accomplishing these results, and we look forward to future rankings with much anticipation.”
+Added Irene Borgen, Vice President, Ambulatory Care Innovation and Transformation, “Through numerous efforts aimed at patient outreach and engagement; improvements in decision support for clinical providers through use of the Electronic Medical Records (EMR); and the leveraging of information technology resources, many in the SBH community have contributed to this incredible achievement and we look forward to future rankings with much anticipation.”